 In sea fishing pennell hooks simply refers to two hooks being present on the same hooklength, and a pennell rig is any rig which features hooks in this configuration.
 Pennell hooks offer the advantage of having a hook at either end of a bait, meaning that a fish is more likely to be hooked however it takes the bait.
 Pennell hooks are often used by anglers using big baits to target larger species, typically cod, but they can also be used when targeting for other species such as big bass, rays or conger eels.

 There are a number of different ways to construct pennell hooks.
 The first and easiest is simply to thread the first hook onto the line and loop the line around its shank a number of times.
 The second hook can then be tied on as normal.
 This is a simple and easy way to tie on pennell hooks and the second hook can also be moved forward or back to accommodate different sized baits if this is necessary.
 However, some anglers prefer to use silicone rig tubing to hold the second hook in place.
 This is somewhat more difficult and fiddly to create but does mean that the second hook is more secure, although it can still be moved if necessary.
-Generally rig tubing with a diameter of 2mm is the best choice for making pennell rigs – such as this Trace Builder Rig Tubing from Sea Angling Shop.
-Tubing with a smaller diameter may prove to be too small to fit both the hook and the line inside.
+Generally rig tubing with a diameter of around 2mm is the best choice for making pennell rigs as tubing with a smaller diameter may prove to be too small to fit both the hook and the line inside.